Dr. John and Mrs. April Lindsey

 Dr. John Lindsey and Mrs. April Lindsey loyally and faithfully served, for over 40 years, in multiple academic and student service roles for John Wesley University.
 They commented , ”[They] feel like potters with clay, but this clay is also shaping us.”
 They often reflect on Isaiah 64:8 “But now, O Lord, you are our Father; we are the clay, and you are our potter, we are all the work of your hand.”
 So many students, families and community members benefited from their ministry as they provided time, talent, passion and love.
 They have always seen curriculum and community as the opportunity to provide the tools and skills to live a great life.

-At commencement this April 24, we will honor them by conferring a Doctor of Ministry Degree from John Wesley University.
-With this graduating class, we will see the Lindseys as our last JWU degree recipients; the highest honor for two of God’s humblest servants.
+At commencement on April 24, we honored them by conferring a Doctor of Ministry Degree from John Wesley University.
+With this graduating class, we saw the Lindseys as our last JWU degree recipients; the highest honor for two of God’s humblest servants.
 This also allows us to embellish their lives and work by creating the “John & April Lindsey Scholarship Fund” for students.
 All funds collected to honor the Lindseys are intended to assist with removing barriers that face many students attending Carolina University for study.

 Dr. Beth Ashburn

-Additionally, we will name the “Student Success Center” the “Beth Ashburn Center for Student Success” to commemorate her wonderful work on behalf of the thousands of students she taught, tutored, inspired and assisted.
+Additionally, we named the “Student Success Center” the “Beth Ashburn Center for Student Success” to commemorate her wonderful work on behalf of the thousands of students she taught, tutored, inspired and assisted.
 Her passionate gift for writing continues to motivate her dreams of publishing and she remains “committed to faithful prayer that our institution will thrive.”
-We are honoring her life and work by building a “Student Success Fund” to assist students in need with pursuit of their dreams; earning a college degree.
+We honored her life and work by building a “Student Success Fund” to assist students in need with pursuit of their dreams; earning a college degree.

 Please join us in congratulating the lifelong leaders Dr. John and Mrs. April Lindsey, and distinguished administrator Dr. Beth Ashburn.